 The collection of René Lalique’s glasswork brought together by Calouste Gulbenkian was purchased between 1911 and 1927, corresponding to the period in which the artist dedicated himself completely to glasswork.
 His passion for this material dated back to the time he spent in his studio on rue Thérèse, near the Paris Opera, where he moved in 1890 and began his first experiments with glass.
-However, Lalique reached his apogee and became truly established as a glass artist/manufacturer at the International Exhibition of Decorative Arts and Modern Industries, which opened in Paris in April 1925 and is also known for giving rise to the term Art Deco.
+However, Lalique reached his apogee and became truly established as a glass artist/manufacturer at the International Exhibition of Modern Decorative and Industrial Arts, which opened in Paris in April 1925 and is also known for giving rise to the term Art Deco.

 H. 26 cm; W. 30.6 cm

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2011, p.
 208, cat.
 187.

 These cookies are used to enhance your browsing experience, security and our website's performance, allowing you to access the main features of the website.
 Therefore, they are always enabled.
 This type of cookies includes cookies that allow you to be remembered as you browse the website during a single session.

 These cookies collect information about the use of the website to improve the services provided and to evaluate the performance of the website.
 Some of these cookies may be used to test pages or the functionality of the website by measuring the reaction of users.
 These cookies may be our own and / or owned by third parties.